-In particular: Sue Kelly, Jo Hepper are admitted as churchwarden’s at St Chad’s for 2022-3; also John Clark and Liz Raven at St Alkmund’s.
-Please pray for them especially in the interregnum: for wisdom, strength and leadership.
+Give thanks for the appointment of Rev Sam to be our vicar.
+Also thanks for the team of willing retired clergy who continue to help.
+Pray for their spiritual insight and guidance in their ministry with us and with the town.
+Sue Kelly, Jo Hepper are admitted as churchwarden’s at St Chad’s for 2022-3; also John Clark and Liz Raven at St Alkmund’s.
+Please pray for them: for wisdom, strength and leadership.
 My we all be part of the team of helpers.

 A prayer from a recent service in St Chad’s.